There happen to be security problems with Unix-based systems fundamentally because:

-Maker of Pitbull, a secure platform certified at the B1 level, which presently runs atop Solaris, and which will soon run atop Linux .
+Maker of Pitbull, a secure platform certified at the B1 level, which runs atop Linux .

 LOMAC is a security enhancement for Linux that uses Low Water-Mark Mandatory Access Control to protect the integrity of processes and data from viruses, Trojan horses, malicious remote users, and compromised root daemons.
 LOMAC is implemented as a loadable kernel module - no kernel recompilations or changes to existing applications are required.
 Although some features and fixes remain to be implemented, LOMAC presently provides sufficient protection to thwart script-kiddies, and is stable enough for everyday use.

 Obsolesced by later work such as RSBAC in ~2002.